-The Head of Airside Operations or delegate is responsible for the day to day oversight of safety aspects of all airport works.
-He/she nominates an appropriately trained and experienced Airside Operations Officer / WSO for each airport works.
+The Head of Airside Operations or delegate is responsible for the day to day oversight of safety aspects of all aerodrome works.
+An appropriately trained and experienced Airside Operations Officer / WSO shall be allocated to aerodrome works.

-The Project Manager and Manager of Airside Standards or delegate nominated for airport works is responsible for:
+The Project Manager and Manager of Airside Standards or delegate nominated for aerodrome works is responsible for: